Orderic Vitalis

+Early life

-Orderic was born on 16 February 1075 in Atcham, Shropshire, England, the eldest son of a French priest, Odelerius of Orléans, who had entered the service of Roger de Montgomery, 1st Earl of Shrewsbury, and had received from his patron a chapel there.
-By the late 11th century, clerical marriage was still not uncommon in western Christendom.
+Orderic was born on 16 February 1075 in Atcham, Shropshire, England, the eldest son of a French priest, Odelerius of Orléans.
+He was followed by his two younger brothers Benedict and Everard.
+Odelerius had entered the service of Roger de Montgomery, 1st Earl of Shrewsbury, and had received from his patron a chapel there in 1082.

+Clerical marriage during the 11th century was slowly being restricted throughout Europe and resistance that officials in Rouen faced from the clerical community in 1072 caused the Archbishop of Canterbury to take a more cautious approach.
+This led to a policy announced in 1076 by the Council of Winchester whereby clerics who were already married were allowed to keep their wives, while marriage was henceforth forbidden for unmarried clerics.
+As a result, Odelerius was able to retain his family.
 Orderic was one of the few monks who were of mixed parentage as his mother was of English heritage.
+Although the identity of his mother is unknown, it is known that she was English and Orderic idenfified with this heritage.
+Despite this, historians such as Marjorie Chibnall have inferred an animosity toward his mother from the omission of mention of her in his writings, whereas he expressed admiration for his father in his writings.

 When Orderic was five, his parents sent him to an English monk, Siward by name, who kept a school in the Abbey of SS Peter and Paul at Shrewsbury.
+Orderic received from Siward a basic education in reading and writing as well as the history of the English people.
 At the age of ten, Orderic was entrusted as an oblate to the Abbey of Saint-Evroul in the Duchy of Normandy, which Montgomery had formerly despoiled but, in his later years, was loading with gifts.
 The parents paid thirty marks for their son's admission; he expresses the conviction that they imposed this exile upon him from an earnest desire for his welfare.
 Odelerius's respect for the monastic life is attested to by his own entry, a few years later, into a monastery which the earl had founded at his persuasion.
-Orderic, on the other hand, felt for some time, as he asserts, like Joseph in a strange land.
+Orderic, however, for a long time likened himself to "Joseph in a strange land".
 He did not know a word of French when he reached Normandy.
 His book, though written many years later, shows that he never lost his English cast of mind or his attachment to the country of his birth.

 Monastic life

-When Orderic reached the legal age for profession as a monk, his monastic superiors gave him the religious name of "Vitalis" (after a member of the legendary Theban Legion of Christian martyrs) because they found a difficulty in pronouncing his unusual baptismal name.
+When Orderic reached the legal age for profession as a monk, his monastic superiors gave him the religious name of "Vitalis" (after a member of the legendary Theban Legion of Christian martyrs) because they found it difficult to pronounce his English baptismal name of Orderic, a name he says was the same as the priest who baptised him.
 In the title of his great chronicle, he prefixes the old to the new name and proudly adds the epithet Angligena ("English-born").